ZeeWanderer/stable-diffusion-webui-models/README.md

 ## Link-Models

-`Link-Models.ps1` is designed to create hardlinks for files from a source directory to multiple target directories based on a configuration file.
-The configuration file, `configuration.json`, specifies the source directory and a list of target directories with optional subdirectory mappings.
+[Link-Models.ps1](/Link-Models.ps1) is a PowerShell script that creates hardlinks from a source directory to one or more target directories as defined in a configuration file.
+The configuration file (`configuration.json`) specifies the source directory along with an array of target directories, each optionally including subdirectory mappings.

 ## Example Configuration

-The `example_configuration.json` file provides a template for configuring the source and target directories for the model management script.
-Below is an example of what the configuration file might look like:
+The `example_configuration.json` file serves as a template for setting up the directories and mappings.
+For example:

 ```json
 {